 A selection of some of the illustration work I have created is displayed below.
 Most of the illustrations have been created as part of my own collections which I sell as cards and art prints through my shop and in a host of galleries and independent gift shops around the UK, as well as work that has been commissioned or created for publications and exhibitions.

-Most of my illustration work starts life as hand-drawn black pen drawings, which I then scan in, convert to vector based designs and the edit, compose and colour digitally and combine with photographic textures.
+Most of my illustration work starts life as hand-drawn black pen drawings, which I then scan in, convert to vector based designs to edit, compose and colour digitally and combine with photographic textures.

 I love to play with colour, bold graphics and minimalist layouts to create beautiful pieces that make people smile.